Microsoft Access 7 - Finishing Touches: Create a Switchboard to guide users in using your database; use passwords to protect data.

 Microsoft Access 6 - Reports: Create useful, well-designed reports to extract data from Access databases.

-Microsoft Access 4 and 5 - Forms: Create well-designed and easy-to-use forms for data entry and retrieval.
+Microsoft Access 4 - Forms: Create well-designed and easy-to-use forms for data entry and retrieval.

 Microsoft Access III - Queries: Learn to retrieve information from a database using select queries.
 Sort and filter data, use update queries.

 Microsoft Access 2 - Tables and Relationships: Work with data in tables, sort and filter records, create lookup fields, create relationships between tables.

 Microsoft Access 1: Getting Started with Database Design: Learn basic principles of database design, how to plan your database, determine needed tables and fields, create database in Access, and set up tables.

 Students should be comfortable using a PC; familiarity with word processing and spreadsheets very helpful.

 Microsoft PowerPoint II - A Closer Look: Delve more deeply into tools for enhancing your PowerPoint presentations.
 We will cover toolbars, text boxes, slide objects and more.

 Microsoft PowerPoint I - Introduction: Create a quick slide-show presentation using PowerPoint.
 Familiarity with word processing required.

 Microsoft Publisher II - Advanced: Using a newsletter as an example, learn to flow and organize text, customize colors, and use other advanced techniques in Microsoft Publisher.